When I was younger, I used to think that my life would be boring and uneventful after 40.

-When you are 40, you’ve got around 50 more years of your life to enjoy.
+When you are 40, you’ve got about 50 more years of your life to enjoy.

 If you are prepared, you will live a fabulous 50 years.
 If not, you still have ample time to set your life straight.

-2) Don’t buy into the shaming language aimed to exploit you
+2. Don’t buy into shaming language aimed to exploit you

 - “Old men dating younger women are creepy”

 - “You bought a sports car at 45?
 What are you, a man-child?”